-If the SMART electronics reach a limit of adjustment for any reason or sense a failure, they trigger the alarm output and turn the LED red.
-If the alarm is ON and the encoder still has an acceptable signal, the SMART electronics are nevertheless warning the user that they have reached a trim limit.
+If the SMART electronics reach a limit of adjustment for any reason or sense a failure they trigger the alarm output and turn the LED red.
+If the alarm is ON and the encoder still has an acceptable signal the SMART electronics are nevertheless warning the user that they have reached a limit.
 The sensor and/or encoder should be checked for proper installation and alignment at the earliest convenient opportunity.
 Replace faulty modules or rotors as determined by troubleshooting steps from the product manual.

-The alarm is indicated by the red LED, and the alarm logic output goes low.
+The alarm is indicated when the LED turns red and the alarm logic output goes low (open collector).
 This alarm is "latched" until power is cycled.
 If a fault occurs that turns the alarm ON, the alarm will stay ON even if the encoder stops turning, as long as power is maintained.
-If power is removed and re-applied the alarm may be off until the encoder starts rotating again.
+If power is removed and re-applied, the alarm may be off and LED may be green until the encoder starts rotating again and the fault recurs.

-The key to SMARTach II reliability is that the encoder will continue to output signals as long as it can-even though the light is red and alarm contact closed, the encoder will continue to output the best signals it can.
+The key to Avtron reliability is that the encoder will continue to output signals as long as it can-even though the light is red and alarm contact closed/low, the encoder will continue to output the best signals it can.
 This gives operators the opportunity to schedule maintenance and avoid unscheduled downtime.